Bookworm User Guide

 - From the "Annotations" menu select the "Notes Exporter..." menu item

 - Select the export range.
-This tells Bookworm whether you want to export the notes of the whole document, or you just want to export the notes of the current section.
+This tells Bookworm whether you want to export the notes of the whole book, or you just want to export the notes of the current section.

 - Select the output format.
 This determines the format of the file you get after exporting.
 Exporting to a plain-text gives you a simple, nicely formatted text file, exporting to HTML gives you a web page, and exporting to markdown gives you a markdown document which is a text format popular among expert computer users.